‘Vikings’: The Real Reason Ragnar Lothbrok Chose Ivar

 A disgraced King returns for revenge

 In season 4, Ragnar returns to Kattegat after being gone for many years after suffering defeat in Paris.
 People aren’t exactly happy to see him.
 In fact, they can’t help but let him know how much they can’t stand to even look at him for what he’s done.
+Plus, they’ve recently learned about the destroyed settlement in Wessex and the fact that Ragnar knew about it.

 Why Ragnar takes Ivar the Boneless with him